-In any field there are a few, relative to the field’s participants, who have shaped the discipline.
+In any field there are a few, relative to the field’s participants who have shaped the discipline.
 In mine which is media, it’s Robert Drew, pioneer of Cinema Verite; Gilles Deleuze and Dziga Vertov.
-Learn all you can about your exemplars.
+Learn all you can about them.
 Often embedded in their histories you’ll discover their motives and the ‘secret’ that made them.

 Robert Drew, who worked in photography at Life Magazine was tired of seeing television pictures that could not get close or track its subjects, so he took the principles of photography to create a new mobile camera and as such a new language, Cinema Verite.
-I had the enormous privilege of speaking to him a year before he passed away.
-Illuminating!
+Below is a short film from an hour interview I had with him.

 2. Even giants, have masters.